ecosoft-odoo/hii/purchase_work_acceptance/readme/CONFIGURE.rst

-** Show WA Reference fields on Purchase Order, Receipt, Vendor Bill **
+** Show Button Create WA on Purchase Order **

 #.
 Go to Purchase > Configuration > Settings
 #.
-Check 'Enable work acceptance process'
+Check 'Enable WA on Purchase Order'

-** Control Receipt, Vendor Bill by Work Acceptance**
+** Show WA Reference fields on Receipt **

 #.
 Go to Purchase > Configuration > Settings
 #.
+Check 'Enable WA on Goods Receipt'

+** Control Receipt by Work Acceptance**

+#.
+Go to Purchase > Configuration > Settings
+#.
+Check 'Enforce WA on Goods Receipt'

+** Show WA Reference fields on Vendor Bill **

+#.
+Go to Purchase > Configuration > Settings
+#.
+Check 'Enable WA on Vendor Bill'

+** Control Vendor Bill by Work Acceptance**

+#.
+Go to Purchase > Configuration > Settings
-Check 'Enforce work acceptance on every purchase'
+#.
+Check 'Enforce WA on Vendor Bill'

+Note:

+* You can check 'Enable WA on Goods Receipt' and 'Enable WA on Vendor Bill' after checked 'Enable WA on Purchase Order'
+* You can check 'Enforce WA on Goods Receipt' after checked 'Enable WA on Goods Receipt'
-Note: You can check 'Enforce work acceptance on every purchase' after checked 'Enable work acceptance process'
+* You can check 'Enforce WA on Vendor Bill' after checked 'Enable WA on Vendor Bill'